 Qualification level One of a series of defined points in the Further and Higher Education Qualification Framework (or Scottish Credit and Qualifications Framework in Scotland).
 They are numbered in ascending order.
 Qualifications at the same qualification level share characteristics and require similar achievement.
-Quality Assurance Agency (QAA) The UK government-appointed agency that safeguards the quality and standard of the higher education awards offered by UK universities.
-The Open University complies with the codes of practice defined by the QAA and is subject to its scrutiny Recognition of Prior Learning (RPL) Assessment of prior learning that has occurred in any of a range of contexts including school, college and university, and/or through life and work experiences.
+Quality Assurance Agency (QAA) The Quality Assurance Agency is the UK higher education sector's independent expert quality body.
+The Open University complies with the codes of practice defined by the QAA and utilises a range of their guidance including subject benchmarks statements, degree and Masters characteristics statements etc. Recognition of Prior Learning (RPL) Assessment of prior learning that has occurred in any of a range of contexts including school, college and university, and/or through life and work experiences.
 Once recognised through this process, prior learning can be used to gain credit or exemption for qualifications and/or personal and career development.
 RPL includes Accreditation of Prior Certificated Learning (APCL), Accreditation of Prior Experiential Learning (APEL) and Accreditation of Prior Learning (APL).
 Resit To take again part or all failed assessments component in order to pass a module.
 Resit of the failed component does not require the student to participate in classes.
 Retake To take all assessments components of a module again, having failed a resit attempt.
 Retake of the failed component may require the student to participate in classes to prepare them for the second attempt.
 Stage A stage of an undergraduate programme is a collection of study consisting of a total of 120 credits.
 In full-time programmes of study, a stage is equivalent to one year of study.
 Stages are usually commensurate with a credit level.

 Validation The formal process whereby a new programme of study is critically appraised by The Open University, in order to establish that it meets the requirements for approval.
 Approval of a programme of study is for a period of up to five years before a further validation (re-validation) is required.
 Within this document references to the validation process also include the revalidation process.

-A FRAMEWORK OF AWARDS
+A. FRAMEWORK OF AWARDS